Your Global Trade Knowledgebase

 An example of how the Certificate of Origin reduces import duties

-The below example explains how using a Certificate of Origin can reduce or eliminate the import duties.
+The below example explains how using a Certificate of Origin in international trade can reduce or eliminate the import duties.

 • The importer shipped $14,000 of products